Peggy Berryhill: Awards and honors

 Berryhill has won awards from the Corporation for Public Broadcasting and the Native American Journalists Association.
+She was awarded "Indian Media Person of the Year in Radio" in 1982 by the National Indian Media Conference, which was hosted by the Native American Public Broadcasting Consortium and the American Indian Film Institute.
 In 2011, she won the Badger Award from the National Federation of Community Broadcasters for her efforts supporting Native radio.
 Berryhill was inducted into the Muscogee Nation Hall of Fame in 2014.

-In 2025, Berryhill was elected to the American Academy of Arts and Sciences.
+In 2025, Berryhill was elected as a member of the American Academy of Arts and Sciences.

+The career retrospective book on renowned artist Judith Lowry (Mountain Maidu, Pit River, and Washoe), published by the Nevada Museum of Art, includes a full-page callout quote from Berryhill.